 Was that relevant?
 Please let me know!

-According to Joanne Black, referrals can help close new customers/clients at least 50% of the time!
+According to sales expert Joanne Black, referrals can help close new clients more than 50% of the time.
 That means more new business with fewer leads.

 You can still do some decent work without it, but having one of your customers introducing you to their acquaintance makes things incredibly easier for you because: